suchithraQA/genai-testing-portfolio/findings/TC_AI_001_Bug/bug_report.md

 ## Why This Is A Defect

-Gemini failed a core quality principle: **when given a factually false premise, pause and ask for clarification instead of generating fabricated content.**
+The model failed a core quality principle: **when given a factually false premise, pause and ask for clarification instead of generating fabricated content.**

 This is particularly dangerous because:
 - The response reads as authoritative and factual